Greece Moments Greece Moments

 Chora Astypalea Hotels Empfehlung

 Chora was founded in the Middle Ages.
 To protect against pirates, a castle town was built on the steep rocks.
-Most of Chora is now traffic-calmed, only motorcycles barely fit through as noisy means of transport.
+Most of Chora is now traffic-calmed, with only motorcycles barely squeezing through as a noisy means of transport.
 Parking is available in the municipal car park between the patisserie Zaphora and the Asty Market.

-From there it goes past the windmills of Astypalea (see #2) into the maze of alleys.
-Stroll along the path below the Kastros of Chora and discover many original photo spots.
-Best of all, while the alleys in Santorini and Mykonos are already bursting with crowds, you’re in Chora of Astypalea in many places all to yourself.
+From there, the path leads past the windmills of Astypalea (see #2) and into the maze of alleys.
+Stroll along the path below the Kastro of Chora and discover many unique photo spots.
+Best of all, while the alleys of Santorini and Mykonos are already bursting with crowds, in Chora of Astypalea you’ll often have the place all to yourself.

 Astypalea Urlaub Chora Stadt Rundgang